fluent/fluentd-website/content/blog/20250829_fluent-package-v6.0.0-has-been-released.md

 * You can prepare systematically for the next major update
   * Since the support period is announced in advance, you know when the next major update will occur

-For detailed support schedule information, please see the [official announcement](https://www.fluentd.org/blog/fluent-package-v6-scheduled-lifecycle).
+For detailed support schedule information, please see [Scheduled support lifecycle announcement about Fluent Package v6](/blog/fluent-package-v6-scheduled-lifecycle).

 ## Major new features and improvements
 This release includes many improvements for long-term stable operations.